 Eudora Welty was a writer of international acclaim whose novels and short stories earned numerous literary awards, including the 1973 Pulitzer Prize for her novel The Optimist’s Daughter.
 Her home at 1119 Pinehurst Street in Jackson, Mississippi, was built by her parents in 1925.
 It was the place she called home for the last 76 years of her life, and where she crafted many, and polished all, of her works of fiction, book reviews and essays.

-Her gift of the home and her family's gift of many of its contents to the Mississippi Department of Archives and History make the site one of the most intact literary house museums in the country.
+Her gift of the home and her family’s gift of many of its contents to the Mississippi Department of Archives and History make the site one of the most intact literary homes in the country.
 The Eudora Welty House became a National Historic Landmark in 2004 and opened to the public in 2006.
 The Welty House welcomes thousands of visitors a year from all parts of Mississippi, every state in the nation, and from an average of 23 foreign countries.

 Welty wanted her home and garden to honor her parents and to be an encouragement and inspiration to artists of all disciplines.
-Her thousands of books are a testament to her oft quoted description of reading as a "sweet devouring" and to her life-long commitment to literature and the arts.
+Her thousands of books are a testament to her description of reading as a “sweet devouring” and to her life-long commitment to literature and the arts.

 Directions: The Eudora Welty House and Garden is located at 1119 Pinehurst Street, Jackson, MS 39202.
 Take the Fortification Street exit (96C) off I-55.
 Travel west on Fortification, turning right at the first stop light onto Greymont Street.
 Travel north, turning left on Pinehurst Street at the second four-way stop.
 The Eudora Welty House and Garden is in the second block on the left.